danielhusar/trim-character/readme.md

 Type: `String`
 Default: 'g'

-Regexp flags, `g` is always appended even if you dont specify it you parameter.
+Regexp flags, `g` is always appended even if you dont specify it in your parameter.

 ## License